 People love to be associated with brands who do more than just business.
 These posts let your followers know that you care about other the world around you too.

-For example, in this post, Kutoa Bars talks about how their contribution is making a difference in malnourished children’s lives.
+For example, in this post, Kutoa Bars talk about how their contribution is making a difference in malnourished children’s lives.

 Notes: When you scroll down, you will see the story is written in a humble tone.
 They don’t take the credit themselves.
 They describe the story of the subject and thank their followers as outside contributors.